Flat slab subduction: Subduction of buoyant oceanic crust

 The subduction of bathymetric highs such as aseismic ridges, oceanic plateaus, and seamounts has been posited as the primary driver of flat slab subduction.
 The Andean flat slab subduction zones, the Peruvian slab and the Pampean (Chilean) flat slab, are spatially correlated with the subduction of bathymetric highs, the Nazca Ridge and the Juan Fernandéz Ridge, respectively.
 The thick, buoyant oceanic crust lowers the density of the slab, and the slab fails to sink into the mantle after coming to a shallow depth (~100 km) due to the lessened density contrast.
-This is supported by the fact that all slabs under ~50 Ma.
+This is supported by the fact that all slabs are under ~50 Ma.
 However, there are cases where aseismic ridges on the same scale as the Nazca Ridge are subducting normally, and cases where flat slabs are not associated with bathymetric highs.
 There are few flat slabs in the Western Pacific in areas associated with the subduction of bathymetric highs.
 Geodynamic modeling has called into question whether buoyant oceanic crust alone can generate flat slab subduction.